TBXark/shell-ask/README.md

     echo "Translate the following text into $question: $context" }
 ```
-Plugins are just bash scripts that read the input from the standard input and output the result to the standard output

 ## Thanks
 This project was inspired by the [egoist/shell-ask](https://github.com/egoist/shell-ask) project, but since it has a dependency on nodejs, I decided to rewrite it in bash